jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

     (g) a person is lost at sea (whether or not subsequently found) or is missing; or (h) the ship is foundering, capsizing, being abandoned, stranding, missing, or has foundered, capsized, been abandoned, stranded, been in a collision, or has had a major fire on board
   - **aircraft** has the same meaning as in the Civil Aviation Act 2023
-  - **Articles of Agreement** means an agreement between an employer and 1 or more seafarers setting out the terms and conditions of the seafarers’ employment
   - **Authority** means the authority continued by section 429
   - **ballast water** has the meaning given to it in section 246A(1)
   - **commercial ship** means a ship that is not—